-You will get a Level I Assessment within the first 60 days of joining the MI Health Link Program.
+You will receive a Level I Assessment within the first 45 days of joining the MI Health Link Program.
 If a potential need for behavioral health services is identified based on the Level I assessment, you will receive a Level II Assessment from SWMBH within 15 days.
-We will make several attempts to reach you by phone and mail in order to complete a Level II Assessment for behavioral health needs.

-If Southwest Michigan Behavioral Health is new for you, you can keep getting behavioral health services and seeing the doctors and other providers you go to currently for at least 90 days from your enrollment start date.
-If you get services through the Habilitation Supports Waiver or the Specialty Services and Supports Program
+If Southwest Michigan Behavioral Health is new for you, you can keep receiving behavioral health services and seeing the doctors and other providers you go to currently for at least 90 days from your enrollment start date.
+If you receive services through the Habilitation Supports Waiver or the Specialty Services and Supports Program through SWMBH, you will be able to receive services and see the doctors and providers you go to currently for up to 180 days from your enrollment start date.
+Your Care Coordinator will work with you to choose new providers and arrange services within this time period if your current provider is not part of SWMBH's provider network.
+A network provider is a provider who works with the ICO- Aetna or Meridian.